-- A Speech-Language Pathologists can complete the current ACCS referral package (located on the ACCS page of the CTN Website under the "Programs & Services" tab).
+- A Speech-Language Pathologist can complete the current ACCS referral package (located on the ACCS page of the CTN Website under the "Programs & Services" tab).
 If there is no SLP involved with the client, please contact CTN Access to discuss AAC needs.
-A physician referral is not required. - Service Navigators at CTN ACCESS will contact the family, discuss the child and family's needs, open a shared electronic record, and obtain consent for team members to share information.
-CTN ACCESS will also work with the family to determine if in addition to AAC services the child and family have any other concerns that require attention, and, with the family's consent, will also facilitate access to those services. - If CTN ACCESS is not able to connect with a family they will send a no contact letter to the family and inform the referral source. - ACCS will contact the family to discuss service delivery once the referral has been processed and the child is ready to be seen.
+A physician referral is not required. - CTN ACCS Intake will contact the family, discuss the child and family's needs, open a shared client record, and obtain consent for team members to share information.
+CTN ACCS Intake will also work with the family to determine if in addition to AAC services the child and family have any other concerns that require attention, and, with the family's consent, will also facilitate access to those services.
+CTN ACCS Intake will finish processing the ACCS referral. - An ACCS SLP will contact the family to initiate service delivery when the child is ready to be seen.